argentlabs/argent-contracts-starknet/contracts/multisig/README.md

 ## Self-deployment

 The account can pay the transaction fee for its own deployment.
 In this scenario, the multisig only requires the signature of one of the owners.
-This allows for better UX. **For extra safety, it's recommended to deploy it before depositing large amounts in the account**.
+This allows for better UX.

+**For extra safety, it's recommended to deploy the account before depositing large amounts in the account**.

 ## Upgrade

 To enable the model to evolve, the account implements an `upgrade` method that replaces the implementation.
-Calling this method, as any other method, requires the approval from a quorum of owners (`threshold`).
+Calling this method, as any other method, requires the approval from `threshold` owners.